EricZinda/Perplexity/docs/pxHowTo/pxHowTo20ImplementAPredication.md

         yield "file2.txt"
         yield "file3.txt"

-    yield from combinatorial_style_predication_1(state, x_binding, bound_variable, unbound_variable)
+    yield from combinatorial_style_predication_1(state,
+                                                 x_binding,
+                                                 bound_variable,
+                                                 unbound_variable)
 ~~~

-The first argument to `@Predication` is the `Vocabulary` object that the program wants to register it in, and `names=[]` provides a list of all the predication names (in case some are synonyms) that should use this function.
+The first argument to `@Predication` is the `Vocabulary` object that the program wants to register the predication in, and `names=[]` provides a list of all the predication names (in case some are synonyms) that should use this function.

-Note that Perplexity requires that the function have the right number of arguments for the predications it lists in `names=[]`, and that the names of the function arguments start with the type (like `x-` or `i-`) and that those also match the predications listed.
+Note that Perplexity requires that the function have the right number of arguments for the predications listed in `names=[]`, that the names of the function arguments start with the arguments type (like `x-` or `i-`) and that those types match the types of all predications listed.

-With that, the system can now recognize that the function exists and know which DELPH-IN predication(s) to map it to.
+With that, the system can now recognize that the function exists and know which ERG predication(s) to map it to.

 ## Implementing "large"
 Let's finish by implementing the predication for "large" (`_large_a_1(e2, x3)` from the MRS above) so we can see the system process "a file is large".

 Just like `file_n_of`, `_large_a_1(e2, x3)` has a single `x` variable, so we can copy the approach above to implement it.
-For now, we can just ignore the event variable `e2`, we'll describe how to handle that in the section on [`Event Predications`](pxHowTo50EventPredications) later.
+For now, we can just ignore the event variable `e2`, we'll describe how to handle that in the [Event Predications topic](pxHowTo50EventPredications) later.

 We'll implement large by making it be `true` only for "file2.txt" to simulate that being the only "large thing" in the system:
 ~~~